 In the Growing Cut Flowers for Profit class, I will talk about what I found I needed to start my flower farming business.
 I will go over preparing the soil, silage tarps, weed management, stakes/netting, drip irrigation, flowers I sold, harvesting/conditioning flowers, and selling options.

 In the Growing Dahlias class, I will talk about preparing the soil, planting, stakes/netting, drip irrigation, dahlia care/tips, dahlia forms, digging and dividing, and winter storage.

 In the Growing Dahlias for Florists/Wholesaler, I will discuss my florist/wholesale van setup, delivery techniques, harvesting/conditioning dahlias, dahlia care/tips, pricing, and dahlia varieties to grow for the florist/wholesaler.
 I will briefly go over planting, stakes/netting, and drip irrigation.

 After the 90 minute presentation, I can answer your questions in this face to face meeting.
 I will email you a handout after the class with a summary of the class and where to purchase any products mentioned.

 I have limited the class to 16 people to keep the meeting small.
 I hope you can join me!
 Please make sure you give me your email address as I will be emailing you the handout after the class.
 I would suggest you sign up for Zoom before the meeting.
 If you can, please sign into the meeting about 5 minutes before the class starts at 2:00 p.m.
 EST.

 Zoom is an easy to use online video platform and you can sign up for free.
-My local county extension office has been using zoom for educational programs and master gardener volunteer education.
-I find it quite easy to use.
 You need to have internet connection or be able to use your phone.